microsoft/TypeScript/doc/spec.md

 var M: M;
 ```

-The interface ‘M’ summarizes the externally visible behavior of module ‘M’.
+The interface 'M' summarizes the externally visible behavior of module 'M'.
 In this example, we can use the same name for the interface as for the initialized variable because in TypeScript type names and variable names do not conflict: each lexical scope contains a variable declaration space and type declaration space (see section [2.3](#2.3) for more details).

-Module ‘M’ is an example of an *internal* module, because it is nested within the *global* module (see section [10](#10) for more details).
+Module 'M' is an example of an *internal* module, because it is nested within the *global* module (see section [10](#10) for more details).
 The TypeScript compiler emits the following JavaScript code for this module.

 ```TypeScript
 var M;